-INDIVIDUAL TAX BRIEF FOR february 21
+INDIVIDUAL TAX BRIEF FOR march 21

 Who can — and who should — take the American Opportunity credit?

 If you have a child in college, you may be eligible to claim the American Opportunity credit on your 2016 income tax return.
 If, however, your income is too high, you won’t qualify for the credit — but your child might.
 There’s one potential downside: If your dependent child claims the credit, you must forgo your dependency exemption for him or her.
 And the child can’t take the exemption.

 The maximum American Opportunity credit, per student, is $2,500 per year for the first four years of postsecondary education.
 It equals 100% of the first $2,000 of qualified expenses, plus 25% of the next $2,000 of such expenses.

 The ability to claim the American Opportunity credit begins to phase out when modified adjusted gross income (MAGI) enters the applicable phaseout range ($160,000–$180,000 for joint filers, $80,000–$90,000 for other filers).
 It’s completely eliminated when MAGI exceeds the top of the range.

 Running the numbers